tangzixuan/tangzixuan/README.md

 ### Hi there 👋
-* try to be an excellent full-stack engineer !
+* try to be an excellent software engineer !

 **Languages and Tools:**
 * basic tool: